DintyGadget/vorp_stealing/README.md

   Temporary solution to the problem: close the menu manually, and do not leave the player, so that the menu does not overlap

- - If the player is dead it cannot be searched